Ab initio electronic stopping power for protons in Ga$_{0.5}$In$_{0.5}$P/GaAs/Ge triple-junction solar cells for space applications: Results and discussion

 A larger dispersion of ESP is observed in the [011] channel in Ge (figure~\ref{Figstop-all-SRIM}$b$), being a consequence of a larger variation of the electron density inside this channel~\cite{PhysRevB.91.125203}.
 The lowest ESP comes from the mid-channel, as it can be reasonably expected given the lower electron density encountered in such trajectory.
 For a slow proton moving along the [011] channel, the stopping power is similar for all the trajectories.
 However, at higher velocities, the stopping power depends on the impact parameter quite significantly.
 As it has been noted in Ref.~\cite{PhysRevB.91.125203}, this behavior is a consequence of the strong correlation between the stopping power and the average local density within a small radius of the impact parameter, and that this radius is larger for a slower projectile.

 On average, our results for the ESP in Ge are slightly lower than the SRIM for the proton moving in both channels, except for the trajectories 3 and 5 in the [011] channel, for which the ESP approaches the SRIM values.
 This suggests that in the SRIM calculations, the average density is higher than the density on most trajectories in the RT-TDDFT calculations for Ge.
+The average valence density in Ge is about 0.179 electrons/{\AA}$^3$, which corresponds to the trajectory 3 in figure~\ref{dens-aver}$c$, while the average density along the trajectories 1 and 2 is slightly lower.
 Present results for a proton moving on the mid-channel trajectories along the directions [001] and [011] in Ge are in agreement with the results previously obtained by Ullah \emph{et al.}~\cite{PhysRevB.91.125203}.

-In figure~\ref{Figstop-all-SRIM}$a$, we show as well the ESP for an off-channel proton trajectory, which makes 14$^\circ$ with the direction [001] ($z-$axis).
+In figure~\ref{Figstop-all-SRIM}$a$, we show as well the ESP for an off-channel proton trajectory (random direction, not parallel to any channel) in order to see how well it compares to SRIM.
+The random trajectory is arbitrarily chosen so that it makes 14$^\circ$ with the direction [001] ($z-$axis).
 The initial projectile position is at the center of the [001] channel at a distance 0 {\AA} from the first atomic plane perpendicular to this direction.
 The velocity of the proton is 0.62 a.u.
 (0.6 a.u. along the $z-$axis and 0.15 a.u. along the $x-$axis).
 The calculation was performed during 6 fs, four times the time needed to cross the simulation box at this velocity.
 Thus it is equivalent to four different random trajectories~\cite{Lee2018}.
 The resulting ESP for the off-channel trajectory is in between the values for two off-center channeling trajectories 2 and 3, and thus does not bring the channeling results closer to SRIM.
-Possible reasons for that is the absence of core electrons, as discussed in the next subsection, and insufficient trajectory sampling when calculating the ESP for the off-channelling case (i.e., a longer propagation is probably needed).
-Other reasons may come from the inaccuracy of SRIM.
+It is known that longer trajectories would affect our results, but on a smaller scale than the observed discrepancy~\cite{Lee2018}.
+A possible reason for that is the absence of core electrons, as discussed in the next subsection.
+However, SRIM is expected to be inaccurate on that scale as well~\cite{Paul2013}, and further expense in calculations is therefore not justified.